 Time to fill: 40 days

-Law, accounting, consulting, and agency work run slightly above the national average because billable-hour dependency makes every day of vacancy expensive.
+Law, accounting, consulting, and agency work run near the national average because billable-hour dependency makes every day of vacancy expensive.
 Firms often over-invest in faster loops to protect billable-utilisation targets.
 Interview loops are moderate (3 to 5 rounds), but seniority spread creates a wide CPH range: entry-level analysts at $3,500, senior consultants at $8,000 to $15,000, partners via retained search at $75,000+.

 Education